An imperceptible connection between the Clebsch--Gordan coefficients of $U_q(\mathfrak{sl}_2)$ and the Terwilliger algebras of Grassmann graphs: An application to the Terwilliger algebras of Grassmann graphs

 Assume that $(h,i,j),(h',i',j')\in \P^{(0)}(k)$ with $(h,i,j)\not=(h',i',j')$.
-By Lemmas \ref{lem:P0k2}(i) and \ref{lem:P0k3}(i) the condition (a), (b) or (c) implies (ii).
+By Definition \ref{defn:P0k123} along with Lemmas \ref{lem:P0k2}(ii) and \ref{lem:P0k3}, the condition (a), (b) or (c) implies (ii).
 Now we suppose that (ii) holds and show that (a), (b) or (c) holds.
 By symmetry we may divide the argument into the following six cases: